go-rod/go-rod.github.io/get-started/README.md

 func main() {
     page := rod.New().MustConnect().MustPage("https://www.wikipedia.org/")
-    page.MustWaitLoad().MustScreenshot("a.png")
+    page.MustWaitStable().MustScreenshot("a.png")
 }
 ```

 The `rod.New` creates a browser object, the `MustConnect` launches and connects to a browser.
 The `MustPage` creates a page object, it's like a page tab in the browser.
-The `MustWaitLoad`
+The `MustWaitStable`
 waits for the page is fully loaded.
 The `MustScreenshot` takes a screenshot of the page.

 Create a module: